 During fiscal 2024, the Compensation Committee retained PayGovernance as the independent compensation consultant to the Committee, the Board, and the Corporation.
 PayGovernance surveyed non-employee director compensation data from a group of peer companies as part of its engagement.
 The survey results revealed that the overall compensation level of our directors was below the median compensation of non-employee directors of the peer companies and that the Corporation's prior practice of including incentive compensation for independent directors was inconsistent with peer practice.
 Accordingly, our Compensation Committee recommended, and our Board of Directors approved, revising the structure and amounts of non-employee director compensation effective at the commencement of fiscal year 2025 on July 1, 2024.
-Each non-employee director will receive with respect to their fiscal year 2025 service an annual retainer fee of \$170,000, payable \$85,000 in cash, quarterly in arrears, and \$85,000 in restricted stock or restricted stock units, generally to be awarded on the day of the annual meeting of shareholders subject to vesting on the date of the following year's annual meeting of shareholders at the complexe director Compensation Program, non-employee directors shall be provided two equity based grants to reflect the transition from the Corporation's past practice of providing equity based director awards in arrears, so that in fiscal year 2025, each non-employee director will receive one equity based grant in the amount of \$50,000 that vests immediately with respect to the director's 2024 fiscal year's service, and one equity based grant in the amount of \$85,000 that will vest at the next annual shareholder meeting based on the upcoming year's service.
+Each non-employee director will receive with respect to their fiscal year 2025 service an annual retainer fee of \$170,000, payable \$85,000 in cash, quarterly in arrears, and \$85,000 in restricted stock units, generally to be awarded on the day of the annual meeting of shareholders subject to vesting on the date of the following year's annual meeting of shareholders at the completion of the non-employee directors' elected terms.
+During the initial year of this Non-Employee Director Compensation Program, non-employee directors shall be provided two equity based grants to reflect the transition from the Corporation's past practice of providing equity based director awards in arrears, so that in fiscal year 2025, each non-employee director will receive one equity based grant in the amount of \$50,000 that vests immediately with respect to the director's 2024 fiscal year's service, and one equity based grant in the amount of \$85,000 that will vest at the next annual shareholder meeting based on the upcoming year's service.
 In connection with these changes, it was also determined that non-employee directors would not participate in the former TIPS Bonus Plan for Non-Employee Members of the Board of Directors.